Cox-Automotive/terraform-provider-alks/README.md

 ## Pre-Requisites

-* An ALKS Admin or IAMAdmin STS session is needed.
+* An ALKS Admin or IAMAdmin STS [assume-role](http://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) session is needed.
 PowerUser access is not sufficient to create IAM roles.
-    * This tool is best used by users with the `Admin` role
+    * This tool is best suited for users with an `Admin` role
-    * If you have an `IAMAdmin/LabAdmin` role, you'll be able to create roles and attach policies, but you won't be able to create other infrastructure.
+    * With an `IAMAdmin|LabAdmin` role, you can create roles and attach policies, but you can't create other infrastructure.
 * Works with [Terraform](https://www.terraform.io/) version 0.8 or newer.

 ## Installation